Antonio-Manoel-S/article-challenge/README.md

 ## Acknowledgments

 That alignment part was a nightmare.
 I like comprehend every code, but, the position relative thing don't enter on my head.
-And, as i was procrastinating for a month, i give up smore deeply.
-I want to learn more JavaScript things.
+And, as i was procrastinating for a month, i give up know deeply.
+I want to learn more JavaScript codes.